richardchung23/ready/docs/ANALYSIS_RATIONALE.md

 then it would be considered to be at risk.

-2. Why LOS
+# 2. Why LOS
 Tree Canopy Cover (TCC) percentage tells you how much of the ground is covered by a canopy, but could not be too accurate on a dish's connection.
 An example scenario is a low TCC percentage (like 20%), but it is uphill.
 Then, the trees uphill of the dish would block the dish significantly more.
-Thus, I used LOS, which includes the height of the obstruction and LOS.
+Thus, I used LOS, which incorporates both the height of the obstruction and its distance from the dish to compute a precise angular measurement.

-3. Clarifying Risk Tiers
+# 3. Clarifying Risk Tiers
-I defined a location to be at risk if the nearest obstacle creates an angle greater than 15 degrees (will clarify between 15 and 20 degrees below).
+I defined a location to be at risk if the nearest obstacle creates an angle greater than 15 degrees.

 We defined three tiers:
 - A (< 15 degrees).
 Clear sky and service is very likely to work well